BLKSerene/Wordless/doc/doc_eng.md

 In *Profiler*, you can check and compare general linguistic features of different files.

 - **3.1.1 Automated Arabic Readability Index ~ Wiener Sachtextformel**<br>
   Readability statistics of each file calculated according to the different readability tests used.
-See [Measures of Readability](#doc-4-4-1) for more details.
+See section [4.4.1 Measures of Readability](#doc-4-4-1) for more details.

 - **3.1.2 Count of Paragraphs**<br>
   The number of paragraphs in each file.
 Each line in the file is counted as one paragraph.
 Blank lines and lines containing only spaces, tabs and other invisible characters are not counted.